mattmacleod/recipe-book/recipes/beef-brisket-chilli.md

   - Slice the rehydrated chillies, and add to the onion mixture along with half of the fresh chillies, the garlic, cocoa powder, and some salt and pepper.
 Stir to combine.
   - Pour in the coffee, tinned tomatoes, and the molasses.
 Break the tomatoes up a little with a spoon, then add the brisket and cover.
 Leave for about three hours, simmering gently and stirring occasionally.
   - When the meat is cooked, it should basically be falling apart.
 Take two forks, and gently pull apart the chunks.
-  - Add the bell peppers, then drain and add the beeans.
+  - Add the bell peppers, then drain and add the beans.
 Stir to combine, then leave simmering uncovered for about 30 minutes.
   -  Add the lime juice, then have a taste and add additional seasoning as required.
 Serve with rice or tortillas, along with sour cream, guacamole, cheese, and all the usual fixins.

 ---